How global supply chains are going out of fashion | ExBulletin

 Attempts to turn the tide have been hampered by the pandemic, though Renon said the group was confident they could have a “really good Christmas” and be back in the dark soon.

-Reporting by Elisa Anzolin and Silvia Aloisi; Additional reporting by Emma Thomasson in Berlin, Corina Rodriguez in Madrid, Anna Ringstrom in Stockholm and Siddharth Cavale in Bangalore; Editing by Pravin Char
+(Reporting by Elisa Anzolin and Silvia Aloisi; Additional reporting by Emma Thomasson in Berlin, Corina Rodriguez in Madrid, Anna Ringstrom in Stockholm and Siddharth Cavale in Bengaluru; Editing by Pravin Char)

 |